parapluu/encore/src/tests/README.md

    .. $ ./test encore/modules # will only run the tests within encore/modules
 ```

-## Disabling Tests
+## Disabling Tests and Other Ignored Files

-If you want to temporarily disable a test from running, you can do that by
+To temporarily disable a test from running or to ignore any other
+`.enc` files in the test directory hierarchy,
-adding the test's name to the [DISABLED_TESTS.grep](DISABLED_TESTS.grep) file.
+add the tests names to the [IGNORED_FILES.grep](IGNORED_FILES.grep) file.
 Be careful not to
 add any blank lines.

 ## Test output